Software as Medical Device

 Regulatory strategy

-Our company has a clear and well-defined plan to ensure that MWO Medical meets the highest levels of safety and effectiveness, which is critical for any medical device.
+Our company has a clear and well-defined plan to ensure that Myworkout Medical meets the highest levels of safety and effectiveness, which is critical for any medical device.

 To navigate the complex regulatory landscape of the medical device industry, we are aligning our regulatory strategy with both the EU and the FDA medical device regulations.